People's Liberation Army Navy: 2010s and 2020s

 PRC military expert Yin Zhuo said that due to present weaknesses in the PLAN's ability to replenish their ships at sea, their future aircraft carriers will be forced to operate in pairs.

 In a TV interview, Zhang Zhaozhong suggest otherwise, saying China is "unlikely to put all her eggs in one basket" and that the navy will likely rotate between carriers rather than deploy them all at once.

+In 2017, PLAN hospital ship Peace Ark traveled to Djibouti (treating 7,841 Djiboutians), Sierra Leone, Gabon, Republic of Congo (treating 7,508 Congolese), Angola, Mozambique (treating 9,881 Mozambiquans), and Tanzania (treating 6,421 Tanzanians).

 The PLAN continued its expansion into the 2020s, increasing its operational capacity, commissioning new ships, and constructing naval facilities.
 Observers note that the PLAN's ongoing modernization is intended to build up the Chinese surface fleet and fix existing issues that limit the capability of the PLAN.
 Observers have noted that the PLAN's expansion will allow it to project Chinese power in the South China Sea and allow for the navy to counter the USN's operations in Asia.
 Chinese naval capability increased substantially in the 2010s and 2020s.
+In two decades, the PLA Navy fielded 4,300 vertical launching system (VLS) cells on its surface combatants.
 According to the US-based think tank RAND Corporation, PLAN enjoyed major advantages in terms of naval technologies, missiles, and tonnage against regional rivals such as Taiwan, Japan, Vietnam, the Philippines, and India.
-And analysts believe China will further improve its power projection capability to challenge the United States Navy in the western Pacific.

-Organization

-The PLAN is organized into several departments for purposes of command, control and coordination.
-Main operating forces are organized into fleets, each with its own headquarters, a commander (a Rear Admiral or Vice Admiral) and a Political Commisar.
-All PLAN headquarters are subordinate to the PLA Joint Staff Department and the Chairman of the Central Military Commission.
+In 2024 the PLAN carried out unprecedented training exercises.
+These included two aircraft carrier strike groups, Liaoning and Shandong, operating together in the South China Sea for the first time.
+In 2025 the two carrier strike groups operated for the first time in the western Pacific beyond the first island chain, and one of them crossed the second island chain for the first time.

+Organizational structure

+Administrative structure

+The PLAN central HQ is directly subordinate to the CMC.
+The PLAN HQ functional offices have the administrative command, control, coordination, and force construction duties over all naval forces.
+The PLAN is divided into five major "arms" or service branches (兵种): the Surface Force, the Submarine Force, the Coastal Defense Force, the Marine Corps, and the Naval Air Force.

+Functional offices

+After the 2016 reforms, the main offices of the PLAN HQ are: